Caroline Pidcock: Career

+Following her graduation, Pidcock worked in London with the architectural practice Jestico + Whiles, before returning to Australia to work briefly in the office of Conybeare Morrison.
+She then worked for two years with Grose Bradley before establishing Pidcock Architecture and Sustainability in 1992.

+Other activities

 Pidcock is a campaigner for environmental and community issues.
 Her commitment led to her standing as an independent candidate for the Legislative Council in the 2007 New South Wales state election and appointment as an ambassador for the Al Gore Climate Change and 1 Million Women initiatives – a movement of women and girls fighting climate change by taking practical action.

-More recently, Pidcock has been an active voice in the Millers Point Residents Action Group, campaigning to retain public housing in Millers Point and Dawes Point.
+Pidcock has been an active voice in the Millers Point Residents Action Group, campaigning to retain public housing in Millers Point and Dawes Point.
 She is also currently a member of the Sacred Heart Education Ministry and the South Australian Forestry Industry Advisory Boards.
 Previously she has also held presidential roles with the New South Wales and National Councils of the Royal Australian Institute of Architects, and the Australian Sustainable Built Environment Council; Chaired the Carriageworks and Living Future Institute of Australia Boards; has been a member of the New South Wales Architects Registration and Bicycle New South Wales Boards; representative for the industry on the Australian Building Codes Board and held adjunct roles at several New South Wales based universities.